kazetsukaimiko/client-hint/README.md

 ### Making changes

 * Java changes require restart of the thorntail service.
-* Anything under src/main/webapp is a web asset and is live updateable.
+* Anything under src/main/webapp is a web asset and is live updateable (with the exception of jsps).